Panonim/dots/README.md

-# dots
-My riced dotfiles.
+# Welcome To My Rice's